 - Bridge to NCLEX Examination review questions at the end of each chapter reinforce key content while helping you to prepare for the NCLEX examination with both standard and alternate item format questions.

 - Check Your Practice boxes challenge you to think critically and interact with patient data.
-Scenarios and in-class activity questions are provided to promote active learning.

 - Informatics in Practice boxes discuss how technology is used by nurses and patients in healthcare settings.